ajayjagadaleAJ/Driver-Drowsiness-Detection-System-project/README.md

 A computer vision system that can automatically detect driver drowsiness in a real-time video stream and then play an alarm if the driver appears to be drowsy.
 # project Modules
 The Model work is mostly divided into three steps:
-1. Face, eye and mouth detection
+1. Face, eye and mouth detection<br>
    ![image](https://github.com/ajayjagadaleAJ/Driver-Drowsiness-Detection-System-project/assets/123382045/37afb38c-4d3c-4887-8c81-20964974bdd1)<br>

 3. Eye closure detection <br>